lloyd-secretary/lloyd-site/README.md

 ifconfig
 ```

 Now, from your Mac terminal, you want to get a public key from your .ssh directory (ls ~/.ssh) and choose a .pub file.
-Then do `cat ~/.ssh/whateveritscalled.pub`
+Then do `cat ~/.ssh/whateveritscalled.pub` and that's your public key!
+You'll need this (the whole output) in the next step.

-Finally, in the multipass shell, do:
+In the multipass shell, do:
 ```sh
 sudo echo "ssh-something ....
 FULL PUBLIC KEY... ubuntu@virtmach" > ~/.ssh/authorized_keys
 sudo chmod 700 ~/.ssh